skybrush-io/flockwave-spec/doc/protocol.md

 [^2]: Even though it is common in aviation to indicate 360 degrees instead of zero degree, we always transmit zero degree instead of 360 degrees in messages because it comes naturally from the way computers handle modulo arithmetics.
 The user interface may still opt to present zero degree as 360 degrees if the user prefers that.

+### Byte arrays

+The JSON format does not support the transmission of raw byte arrays directly since the JSON string type is a sequence of Unicode characters and not a sequence of raw bytes.
+When a raw byte array has to be transmitted in JSON, the typical solution is to send a base64-encoded representation as a string (see [RFC4648](https://tools.ietf.org/html/rfc4648)).
+This representation is approximately 33% longer than the corresponding raw byte array, but is still much shorter than the representation of the byte array as a JSON array of integers.

 ### `Altitude`

 An `Altitude` object describes the altitude of a UAV relative to a baseline described by an [AltitudeReference](#altitudereference) value.